This post was originally published in November 2022.

 1991 Blake Ave, Los Angeles, CA 90039

 More places are popping up in Frogtown!
-The latest one is Loreto, a modern Mexican-inspired restaurant where guests can enjoy the beauty of Frogtown while indulging in elevated Mexican seafood dishes.
+The latest one is Loreto, a modern Mexican-inspired restaurant where guests can enjoy the beauty of Frogtown while indulging in elevated Mexican seafood fare.

-When I came across this place while I was taking a walk, I asked the host if I could take a look inside, and wow!
-The place was bustling.
-The bar had beautiful marble countertops and overall, the space was very tastefully designed.
-The outside area is a beautiful courtyard that will transport you to Baja California.
+When I came across Loreto while I was taking a walk, I asked the host if I could take a peek inside, and wow!
+The place was packed.
+The bar had beautiful marble countertops and the interior was tastefully designed.
+The outdoor area is a beautiful courtyard that will transport you to Baja California.

 Morning Service Coffee